No Cook Refrigerator Pickles

 Storage

 Store no-cook pickles in the refrigerator for up to 2 months.
-Remember that these jars must be refrigerated because they have not undergone processing.
+Remember that these jars must be refrigerated because they haven't undergone processing.

 This is a no-cook recipe.
 If you want to make the pickling process go faster, boil the brine for 3 minutes before adding to jar.
 Either way works, but if you boil the brine, the pickling will begin quicker.

 I love this simple recipe that creates no-cook refrigerator pickles in just minutes.
 They come out crispy and full of sweet and spicy flavor every time.
-The best thing is that they can be made anytime you're having a pickle attack!
+The best thing is that they can be made anytime you're having a craving!

 Bread and Butter pickles taste great on hamburgers, barbecue sandwiches and in classic potato salad.
 Try these recipes that go along perfectly with these yummy little appetizers...